GameCube: Online gaming

 Nintendo's GameCube did not put heavy focus on online games earlier in the console's life.
 Only eight GameCube games support network connectivity, five with Internet support and three with local area network (LAN) support.
 The only Internet capable games released in western territories are three role-playing games (RPGs) in Sega's Phantasy Star series: Phantasy Star Online Episode I & II, Phantasy Star Online Episode I & II Plus, and Phantasy Star Online Episode III: C.A.R.D.
 Revolution.
 The official servers were decommissioned in 2007, but players can still connect to fan maintained private servers.
 Japan received two additional games with Internet capabilities, a cooperative RPG, Homeland and a baseball game with downloadable content, Jikkyō Powerful Pro Yakyū 10.
 Lastly, three racing games have LAN multiplayer modes: 1080° Avalanche, Kirby Air Ride, and Mario Kart: Double Dash.
 Those can be forced over the Internet with third-party PC software capable of tunneling the GameCube's network traffic.

 Online play requires an official broadband or modem adapter because the GameCube lacks out of the box network capabilities.
-Nintendo never commissioned any Internet services for GameCube, but allowed other publishers to manage custom online experiences.
+Nintendo never commissioned any Internet services for GameCube but allowed other publishers to manage custom online experiences.

+Emulation

+On June 5, 2025, select Nintendo GameCube titles were re-released on the Nintendo Classics service as part of the "Expansion Pack" tier of Nintendo Switch Online exclusively for the Nintendo Switch 2.

 Reception

-The GameCube received mixed reviews following its launch.
+The GameCube received generally positive reviews following its launch.
 PC Magazine praised the overall hardware design and quality of games available at launch.
 CNET gave an average review rating, noting that though the console lacks a few features offered by its competition, it is relatively inexpensive, has a great controller design, and launched a decent lineup of games.
 In later reviews, criticism mounted against the console often centering on its overall look and feel, describing it as "toy-ish".
 With poor sales figures and the associated financial harm to Nintendo, a Time International article called the GameCube an "unmitigated disaster".

 Retrospectively, Joystiq compared the GameCube's launch window to its successor, the Wii, noting that the GameCube's "lack of games" resulted in a subpar launch, and the console's limited selection of online games damaged its market share in the long run.
 Time International concluded that the system had low sales figures, because it lacked "technical innovations".